Boofny/PubNvim/README.md

 ### Prerequisites packages

-List of packages that are needed/HIGHLY recommended
+List of packages that are needed in order for this config to work
 * ripgrep
-* gcc
+* gcc/g++
 * npm
 * xclip
+* tree-sitter

 ### Command for copying this repo to you config
 ```bash